7/31/2018 10:27:49 PM

 Madsen has served as a wildlife officer since 2004.
 As sea ice conditions have deteriorated in the region, the community has experienced an increase in the number of polar bears approaching the town dump, making Madsen’s work more important than ever.

-The recognition includes an award certificate, online recognition, Canada Goose gear, and a cash prize.
+The recognition includes an award certificate, online recognition, and a prize.